 Symptoms From Combining Alcohol with Prednisone

 Recognizing the symptoms of combining alcohol with Prednisone is crucial for early intervention.
-Common signs include heightened drowsiness, increased blood pressure, gastrointestinal issues, and an elevated risk of gastrointestinal bleeding.
+Common signs include drowsiness, increased blood pressure, gastrointestinal issues, and an elevated risk of gastrointestinal bleeding.
 If you experience any unusual symptoms, seeking medical attention promptly is crucial to avoid potential complications.

 Seeking Support and Recovery